 Amaranth has been grown as a staple crop for at least 8,000 years in Central American cultures.
 Amaranth has many valuable qualities: (1) high content of lysine-rich protein, (2) high mineral and vitamin content, and (3) ability to grow at high temperatures when many other crops become unproductive.
 Pest Control: Try using amaranth as a trap crop or decoy crop for cucumber beetles, which are highly attracted to amaranth.
 This strategy may reduce the number of beetles on cucurbits planted nearby.
-Culture: Amaranth is planted at about the same time as corn.
-Two weeks after the last frost date sow seed $\frac{1}{4-3}$ in. deep, 1 in. apart in rows 2-3 ft. apart.
+Culture: Two weeks after last frost, sow seed $\frac{1}{4}$ -3/8 in. deep, 1 in. apart in rows 2-3 ft. apart.
+Keep moist until seed has germinated.
 Thin to 4-10 in. apart.
-The seeds are quite small and the soil must be kept moist until the crop has germinated.
-Once plants are established they can withstand dry soil.
-Too much nitrogen causes amaranth plants to lodge.
+Established they withstand dry soil.
+Too much nitrogen causes plants to lodge.
 Amaranth is a nitrate accumulator, so avoid any synthetic nitrogen.
 Plant height is very dependent on soil fertility and moisture content.
+Seed Harvest: Seed heads mature unevenly.
+Some early seed may be collected by "massaging" the seed heads above a bucket.
+To harvest later maturing seed wait until after frost to cut the seed heads.
+Thresh the seed heads (while wearing a dust mask), screen out the chaff, and winnow the seed.
+Freshly harvested seed may have a high moisture content.
+Spread the seed in thin layers until it has fully cured.
+Preparation: Grind grain in a flour mill, sprout it, pop it like popcorn, or use it in hot cereal.
+Seed Savers: Amaranth is primarily self-pollinated.
+Separate varieties by at least 150 ft. for pure seed.
+Packet: 2 g (about 1700 seeds) sows 65-130 ft.